dyahalomi/koi3278/README.md

 # KOI-3278

-This repository provides the code used to model the self-lensing binary, KOI-3278.
+This repository provides the `Python 2.7.10` code used to model the self-lensing binary, KOI-3278.
 It will reproduce the bulk of our analysis, including the MCMC modeling and the key figures.

 If you make use of this code please cite our work: [Yahalomi et al., 2019](https://arxiv.org/abs/1904.11063).